Kelley Hunt has forged a distinguished reputation as a recording artist, international touring performer and published songwriter.

 Kelley is a 2007 recipient of the State of Kansas Governor’s Award for the Arts and is a 2006 Kansas Music Hall of Fame inductee alongside such artists as Mike Finnigan, Melissa Etheridge, jazz/fusion guitarist Jerry Hahn, the Byrds’ Gene Clark and Big Joe Turner.

 Kelley recently worked in the studio with acclaimed Grammy nominated guitar master Duke Robillard, both writing and performing her song The Mood Room for “Blues Full Circle” and will also appear on three tracks on Duke’s upcoming 2017 release “Duke and his Dames of Rhythm” (along w/other guest artists Maria Muldaur, Catherine Russell, Madeleine Peyroux & actress Elizabeth McGovern).
-Her CDs include Gravity Loves You, Mercy, New Shade of Blue, Inspiration, Kelley Hunt, and The Beautiful Bones.
+Her CDs include Gravity Loves You, Mercy, New Shade of Blue, Inspiration, Kelley Hunt, and The Beautiful Bones and single Heartland.

 Venues and Groups